Post job

 Cooks/dishwashers must develop kitchen skills to excel in this line of job.
 Each cook or dishwasher must learn to develop skills in food preparation, sanitation, and customer service.
 Cooks or dishwashers can be assigned to different areas, either in the kitchen area, food preparation, or in washing dishes.
 The scope of their responsibilities may include the cooking surface area, specific food items, or menu items.
 Also, they are expected to maintain the cleanliness of the kitchen, assist in preparing food, and may do any other duties demanded by the chef.

-As far as similarities go, this is where it ends because a pizza cook responsibility requires skills such as "food handling," "good communication," "cleanliness," and "dishes."
+While similarities exist, there are also some differences between pizza cooks and cook/dishwasher.
+For instance, pizza cook responsibilities require skills such as "food handling," "good communication," "cleanliness," and "dishes."
 Whereas a cook/dishwasher is skilled in "wash dishes," "prep food," "mop floors," and "food preparation equipment."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Cooks/servers are employees who take on the dual role of being a cook and a server in the restaurant.
 They are usually trained cooks who are in charge of preparing meals for the guests.
 They prepare ingredients, cook them according to the recipe, and serve them to guests.
 They are responsible for ensuring that the food is prepared and served to guests within the promised time.
 They are in charge of managing the pantry, ensuring that the stock is fresh, and checking whether the stock is low.
 They are expected to have culinary skills, precision, and time management skills.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, pizza cook responsibilities are more likely to require skills like "good communication," "dishes," "work ethic," and "strong work ethic."
-Meanwhile, a cook/trainer might be skilled in areas such as "food safety," "haccp," "cash handling," and "workstations."
+Meanwhile, a cook/trainer has duties that require skills in areas such as "food safety," "haccp," "cash handling," and "workstations."
 These differences highlight just how different the day-to-day in each role looks.

-On the topic of education, cook/trainers earn similar levels of education than pizza cooks.
-In general, they're 0.1% more likely to graduate with a Master's Degree and 0.1% more likely to earn a Doctoral Degree.
+Cook/trainers earn similar levels of education than pizza cooks in general.
+They're 0.1% more likely to graduate with a Master's Degree and 0.1% more likely to earn a Doctoral Degree.

 A short-order cook takes responsibility for preparing foods in cafes and restaurants.
 Usually, they fry eggs, cook fries, and prepare sandwiches.
 Short order cooks work alongside line chefs in the foodservice market.
 Their manner of preparing food is quick, easy, and simple.
 They plan and handle work orders ensuring that all orders are complete and served on time.
 Strong communication, customer service, a good sense of taste, and the ability to work efficiently are necessary requirements for the job.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from pizza cooks resumes, they are more likely to have skills like "food handling," "good communication," "cleanliness," and "dishes."
-But a cook/server might have skills like "allergies," "mathematics," "cooking food," and "customer complaints."
+The required skills of the two careers differ considerably.
+For example, pizza cooks are more likely to have skills like "food handling," "good communication," "cleanliness," and "dishes."
+But a cook/server is more likely to have skills like "allergies," "mathematics," "cooking food," and "customer complaints."

-Cook/servers typically study at similar levels compared with pizza cooks.
+Cook/servers earn the highest salary when working in the retail industry, where they receive an average salary of $29,014.
+Comparatively, pizza cooks have the highest earning potential in the retail industry, with an average salary of $29,639.Most cook/servers achieve a similar degree level compared to pizza cooks.
 For example, they're 0.3% less likely to graduate with a Master's Degree, and 0.0% less likely to earn a Doctoral Degree.